chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/js/README.md

 ## Architecture

+- `app/`
+- `components/`
-- `modules/`
+- `lib/`
 - individual files

+### App

+The building blocks of our JavaScript component framework.
+This is how custom functions are loaded and executed.

+### Components

+Each component is an encapsulated piece of functionality.

+### Lib

+Utility functions and helpers.

 ### Individual files

-Any file at the root of the `js/` directory will be compiled into separate JavaScript files.
-Scripts needed for the entire site are in `main.js`.
+Any file at the root of the `js/` directory will be compiled into separate JavaScript bundles.
+Scripts needed for the entire site are in `Skin.js`.
 Add new files for page- and component-specific scripts.
-To use a module, import the function and invoke it.

-_Note: When you add new individual files at the root of this directory, the Gulp config will automatically include them into the build process.
-However, you must manually include them in the skin or container template they belong with._
+_Note: When you add new individual files at the root of this directory, they will automatically be included in the build process.
+However, you must manually add them to the template they belong with._

-### modules/

-Each module is one piece of functionality that can be shared across multiple individual files.
-To aid readability, each function is split into its own module and imported into the individual file it belongs with.

 ## What about vendor files?

-Vendor files (e.g., Bootstrap, Flickity) will usually not need to be included here because they don't need to be run through the Gulp build process for scripts.
-You should instead install the package (via NPM) and update the Gulp configuration so that the files needed in production are copied from the `node_modules/` directory and added to the `public/js` directory.
+Vendor files (e.g., Bootstrap, Flickity) won't usually be included here because they do not need to be processed through the Gulp build.
+Instead, you should install the package (via NPM) and import the vendor script into whichever component or file needed.